Triumphant Trump Returns To White House To Meet Biden - UrduPoint

 Then-president Barack Obama had welcomed Trump to the White House when the tycoon won the 2016 election.

-But by the time Trump took his last Marine One flight from the White House lawn on January 20, 2021, he had also been repudiated by many in his own party for having encouraged the Capitol riot.
+But by the time Trump took his last Marine One flight from the White House lawn on January 20, 2021, he had also been repudiated by many in his own party for having stoked the assault on the Capitol.

 He has spent the week since the election at his Mar-a-Lago resort in Florida assembling his top team, as the world watches to see how closely he sticks to his pledges of isolationism, mass deportations and sweeping tariffs.

+Musk's out-sized influence within the Trump camp was underlined by multiple US media reports that the entrepreneur was accompanying the incoming president to his meetings with the Republican Party on Wednesday.

+Trump is moving quickly to fill out his administration, picking a host of ultra-loyalists.

-In a flurry of announcements, Trump also picked Fox news host and military veteran Pete Hegseth as his incoming defense secretary.
-Hegseth has been an outspoken opponent of so-called "woke" ideology in the armed forces.
+Trump nominated Fox news host and army veteran Pete Hegseth as his incoming defense secretary.
+An outspoken opponent of so-called "woke" ideology in the armed forces, Hegseth has little experience similar to managing the mammoth US military budget and bureaucracy.

 Florida Senator Marco Rubio is tipped for secretary of state, US media reported, while Trump has also confirmed Congressman Mike Waltz, a former special forces officer, as his national security advisor.